UraniumCronorum/Procedure-Lettuce-Tomato/README.md

 * Why is it interesting?
 	* Many elements of the game including both graphics and audio will be psuedo-randomly procedurally generated.
 * Why is it interesting to you personally?
 	* (David) I have a background in music/audio composition, and I am also an hobbyist gamer.
-I've been interested in procedural generation of music for a while too.
+I've been interested in procedural generation of music for a while.
 This project will allow me to explore all of these areas.
 * What do you hope to learn?
-	*
+	* (David) I hope to learn more about real-world applications of functional programming concepts.

 ### Analysis
-Explain what approaches from class you will bring to bear on the project.
-* Be explicit: e.g., will you use recursion?
-How?
-* Will you use map/filter/reduce?
-How?
-* Will you use data abstraction?
-* Will you use object-orientation?
-Will you use functional approaches to processing your data?
-Will you use state-modification approaches?
-A combination?

-The idea here is to identify what ideas from the class you will use in carrying out your project.
+During the audio generation process, audio will be represented as lists of notes.
+Map and Reduce will be used to convert lists of notes into rsounds, and consolidate multiple rsounds into a single rsound.

+Digital Audio is both resource-heavy and unintuitive to think about musically.
+As such, it will be abstracted as music notes and sound effects.

 ### Data set or other source materials
 If you will be working with existing data, where will you get those data from?
 (Dowload it from a website? access it in a database? create it in a simulation you will build....)